deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

  - It's able to change tracks, also to tell the ICS when the selected disc is not present and return to the previous disc.
  - Can send the decoded audio to a I2S DAC (I used a PCM5102A).

-Issues:

-So far there's only one noticeable issue!<br>
+### Issues

-The ICS mutes the audio automaticaly when changing the disc (Doesn't happen when changing tracks).<br>
+The ICS mutes the audio automatically when changing the disc (Doesn't happen when changing tracks).<br>
-For some reason, it sometimes takes up to 30 seconds to unmute, although it clearly shows playing.<br>
+For some reason, sometimes it takes up to 30 seconds to unmute, although it clearly shows playing.<br>
-Maybe it expects a slower CD change, as we do it instantly, or we're sending something in the wrong order, or too fast.<br>
+Maybe it expects a slower CD change, as we do it instantly, or we are sending something in the wrong order or too fast.<br>
-A workaround is to change the track after changing the CD, it will unmute and keep working normally.<br>
+A workaround is to change the track after changing the CD, it will unmute and start working normally.<br>

+The PCM5102A outputs 2Vrms, which is too much for the ICS input and will cause distortion.<br>
+To fix this, you need to halve the amplitude and buffer the signal.<br>
+Driving the audio input directly with the resistor divider will lead to a very poor sound quality!<br>
+Check the circuit below the PCM5102A connections.<br>
 <br>

 <a id="compiling"></a>
 ### Compiling